Govind-553/MindMend-AI/README.md

 Abhiruchi Kunte	AI/ML Developer, Model Tuning
 Sahil Kale	UI/UX Designer, Frontend Developer
 Nishank Jain	Backend Developer & Integration
 ⚠️ Disclaimer
-This project is currently a prototype for hackathon/demo purposes.
+This project is a prototype built for hackathon/demo purposes.
-It is not intended for medical diagnosis or real-time mental health monitoring without further research, testing, and validation.
+It is not intended for medical diagnosis or use in real-time mental health monitoring without further research, validation, and clinical testing.